📣

 1. Refer to your MCP client documentation to learn how to configure an MCP server.

-3. Click Connect on the cluster page to get the connection parameters.
+3. Click Connect in the upper-right corner to get the connection parameters.

 4. Create a .env file with your connection parameters.